radudin11/card-game/README.md

-This is a simple school project in which I try to recreate the famous card game called 66
+This is a simple school project in which I try to recreate the famous card game called "war"